-In 1978, Granville Rudd, founder of the Longsands Museum, was taking part in an archaeological dig on the piece of lONDON rOAD fARMland next door to London Road Farm, opposite Porch Farm.
+In 1978, Granville Rudd, founder of the Longsands Museum, was taking part in an archaeological dig on the piece of land next door to London Road Farm, opposite Porch Farm.
 London Road Farm was derelict and had been empty for about six years and was being used as a tool store.
 Granville was intrigued by the house and he and his wife Audrey decided to buy it, investigate its history and restore it, although its dilapidated state and the lack of an electricity supply made the business of looking after their three children in such surroundings a daunting task.

 They moved in in 1980, and began work straight away.
 The exterior was covered in pebbledash when the Rudds moved in, which had to be removed, and then rotten timbers and panelling had to be replaced.
 At first it was thought that the house was Tudor, as almost every timber was covered with wallpaper or plasterboard, and the only beam which was exposed, in the present sitting room, had a Tudor moulding.